Rangers F.C. policy of not signing Catholics: Media attention (1960s-1980s)

-The policy was not acknowledged publicly until 1965 when Ralph Brand, on leaving the club for Manchester City, told the News of the World that Rangers operated a Protestants-only policy.
-Two years later vice-chairman Matt Taylor was asked about perceived anti-Catholicism with the ban on Catholics at Rangers; he stated "[it is] part of our tradition ... we were formed in 1873 as a Protestant boys club.
+The policy was mostly ignored by the press until the 1960s.
+In 1965 Ralph Brand, on leaving the club for Manchester City, told the News of the World that Rangers operated a Protestants-only policy.
+In 1967 vice-chairman Matt Taylor was asked about perceived anti-Catholicism with the ban on Catholics at Rangers; he stated "[it is] part of our tradition ... we were formed in 1873 as a Protestant boys club.
 To change now would lose us considerable support".
-Northern Irish club Linfield, which shares a similar culture to Rangers, had a similar policy, though not as strict as Rangers', until the 1980s, as a contrast to their Big Two rivals Glentoran.